-Jeroen De Gussem is a PhD of Computional Stylistics, medieval history and Latin literature at the Department of History, Ghent University and the Department of Literature at the University of Antwerp.
+Jeroen De Gussem is Doctor in History and Literary Studies, specialized in medieval history, Latin literature and computational literary studies, stationed at the Department of History at Ghent University.
 His main interests go out towards questions of authorship in twelfth-century Latin literature, with a specific interest for Latin-writing authors in the current-day French-German region such as Hildegard of Bingen, Elisabeth of Schönau, Bernard of Clairvaux, Peter Abelard and Suger of Saint-Denis.

 “Throughout the project, the cosmopolitanism of Latin is a constant warning that needs to be heeded.
 Stylistic individualism in a fossilized language with a strong tradition works very differently than it does for current-day natural languages, which most stylometric experiments are benchmarked on today.
 Computational stylistics therefore do not only form a challenge to Latin, but indeed also vice versa.
 Latin —as an arguably incomparable language on a world-wide scale— presents a very special and important case study for digital tools to be further refined.”